PoojaDilipChavan/portfolio/part1_finalproject.md

 	* Brewing

 4. Coffee Production
-  * Which Countries
+  	* Which countries produce the coffee?
-  * How production over time has increased
+  	* How production over time has increased ?

 5. Coffee Consumption
- * Country
+ 	* by Country
- * types
+ 	* by types

 6. Future of coffee - Robotics